 I’ve sorted the list below into five categories: designing, the industry, Kickstarter / marketing, the arts, and general / community-focused.
 Although some groups naturally fit into more than one category, I’ve aimed to put each group in the most relevant category.
-Groups are then organized alphabetically by their name.
 Without further ado…

 Board Game Design Lab Community